Dietas

 It has always been assumed that oxygen is transported passively and without major limitations.

-On the contrary, phospholipids or some proteins do not generate such channels, slowing down the passage of O2.
+Conversely, phospholipids or some proteins do not generate such channels, slowing down the passage of O2.

-So, taking this into account, one of the conclusions that can be drawn from the existing scientific literature on the subject is related to the transport of O2 from red blood cells to the mitochondria.
+Therefore, taking this into account, one of the conclusions that can be drawn from the existing scientific literature on the subject is related to the transport of O2 from red blood cells to the mitochondria.

 This transport appears to be faster and more efficient if it uses channels or pathways whose composition is lipid.